 - Proof of current housing and utility costs

-- Proof of the last 30 days of income, or proof of job loss, if relevant
+- Proof of the last 30 days of income, or proof of job loss

-If your Ohio Works First application was denied, but you don't think it should have been, you can contact your local legal aid for help.
+If your Ohio Works First application is denied, and you believe you are eligible for benefits, contact your local legal aid for help.